 - Participants from China are at higher risk of statin-induced myopathy than those from Europe

 The results of HPS2-THRIVE led to the withdrawal of ER niacin/laropiprant from the European market and Merck ceased development of the product.
-Further analyses of the effects of ER niacin/laropiprant on Lp(a) and the impact on quality of life and cost-effectiveness have been submitted for publication and a publication on other aspects of safety is in preparation.

 The HPS2-THRIVE trial was funded by a grant to Oxford University from Merck who also provided the background simvastatin and ezetimibe and the packaged ER niacin/laropiprant and matching placebo.